monicagerber/monicagerber/content/blog/2024-12-17-solving-the-lonely-data-scientist-problem/index.md

 The Openscapes mindset teaches us different ways of working in teams to increase the speed at which we solve big problems.
 This is a much loftier goal than my own personal goal to decrease isolation in the workplace and improve team morale!
 But Openscapes showed me that part of my frustration of working in isolation was connected to the larger picture of moving forward from old approaches of working to an Open Science culture.

-Below, I dig into the friction I've observed when data science teams[^1] try to adopt code review, and how a socio-technical approach can move a team from a group of individuals struggling to move forward together, to a group that practices team science.
+Below, I dig into the friction I've observed when data science teams[^1] try to adopt [code review](https://se-radio.net/2020/02/episode-400-michaela-greiler-on-code-reviews/)[^2], and how a socio-technical approach can move a team from a group of individuals struggling to move forward together, to a group that practices team science.

 ## Friction #1: None of our training has taught us how to do this